-- 1.01 DB Man Realty Limited (the "company") is incorporated and domiciled in India.
-The company, a Special Purpose Vehicle, was formed by D B Realty Limited, Conwood Agencies Private Limited, Man Infraconstruction Limited and Ajwani Infraconstruction Private Limited, for the purpose of developing and constructing an Eco Friendly Affordable Township at Sector 12 at Bhosari, Pune on a public private partnership basis for which Letter of Allotment (LOA) dated 25th August, 2009 was issued by Pimpri Chinchwad New Town Development Authority, which was cancelled during the year ended 31 March, 2012, against which writ petition has been filed before the Hon' High Court of Bombay.
-If decided in favour of the company, a fresh tender would be floated.
-DB Realty Limited has given financial commitment to infuse funds to meet the company's financial obligations.
-These financial statements are continued to be prepared on a going concern basis. - 1.02 The company is subsidiary of DB Realty Limited, which is listed with National Stock Exchange and Bombay Stock Exchange.
-The company has its principal place of business in Mumbai and its registered office is at DB Central, Dr. A. L. Nair Road, Near Jacob Circle, Opp HP Petrol Pump, Gate no 3 of Raheja Vivarea next to Kalpataru Heights, Mahalaxmi, Mumbai 400 011. - 1.03 The company's financial statements were authorised for issue in accordance with a resolution of the Board of Directors on 30th May, 2022 in accordance with the provisions of the Companies Act, 2013 and are subject to the approval of the shareholders at the annual general meeting. - 2 Significant accounting policies, accounting judgements, estimates and assumptions followed in the preparation and presentation of the financial statements
+- 1.01 Esteem Properties Private Limited (the "company") is incorporated and domiciled in India.
+The company is subsidiary of DB Realty Limited, which is listed with National Stock Exchange and Bombay Stock Exchange.
+The company has its principal place of business in Mumbai and its Registered Office is at DB Central, Maulana Azad Road, Near Jacob Circle, Mumbai Central, Mumbai 400011. - 1.02 The company is a Real Estate Development company and at present, it has undertaken development and construction of a commercial complex at Sahar, Mumbai.
+The development and construction rights in respect thereof have been acquired (Refer note no. 18). - 1.00 The company's financial statements were authorised for issue in accordance with a resolution of the Doard of Directors on 30th May, 2022 in accordance with the provisions of the Act, 2013 and are subject to the approval of the shareholders at the annual general meeting. - 2 Significant accounting policies, accounting judgements, estimates and assumptions followed in the preparation and presentation of the financial statements